-Remember to pack some energy giving snacks when leaving for Bwindi, Mgahinga or Volcanoes.
-However much some tour operators prefer that you carry packed food for lunch to the forest when trekking because we do not know how long the trek will last, you still need to move with some energy giving snacks to provide energy for the hike.
-In addition, water is a must take.
+Remember to pack some energy-giving snacks when leaving for Bwindi, Mgahinga or Volcanoes.
+However some tour operators prefer that you carry packed food for lunch to the forest when trekking because we do not know how long the trek will last, you still need to move with some energy-giving snacks to provide energy for the hike.
+In addition, water is a must-take.

 The dry season is the best travel time for gorilla trekking

-Although mountain gorillas in Rwanda and Uganda can be trekked anytime of the year, the dry season is normally the best for trekking.
+Although mountain gorillas in Rwanda and Uganda can be tracked any time of the year, the dry season is normally the best for trekking.
 There are two dry seasons; the short dry season running from December to February and the long dry season running from June to September.
 These are the driest months when there is very little or no rainfall and therefore the trails are dry making hiking easier.

 Respect for the gorillas

 There are a number of rules for gorilla trekking to ensure that gorilla tourism is sustainable.
 Some of the rules you must keep when you come across the giants is to respect their space.
 Trekkers are highly advised to give them the space they deserve for a number of reasons including that they are prone to human respiratory infections and although they are habituated, they are still wild and can hurt.
 Follow the advice from the ranger guide when the gorillas become aggressive.

 As earlier said that the weather is unpredictable around the gorilla destinations, it could rain while you are already in the forest.
 You are advised to waterproof your camera or have a waterproof rain cover for your backpack to keep other equipment such as the phone safe from water.

 Be reminded that you are not allowed to use flash photography while trekking, simply turn off your flash setting while at the gorilla destinations.